 No, SB1557 clarifies that “any formulation” (with a dose of up to 10 mg of THC) may be dispensed.
-While oils and tinctures are standard for the moment, patients can soon expect capsules, sprays, creams, lozenges, patches, troches, suppositories, lollipops and inhalation products.
-Flower (or the actual marijuana plant) is not legal.
+While oils and tinctures are standard for the moment, patients can soon expect capsules, flower (the actual plant), sprays, creams, lozenges, patches, troches, suppositories, lollipops and inhalation products.

 As with any controlled substance, be sure to never get behind the wheel or operate heavy machinery while under the influence.
 A better understanding of the law will help you better follow it.